Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 Compound exercises incorporate multiple muscles—this is especially true with the deadlift.

-You use practically every muscle in your body when performing the deadlift, but a few are more activated than others:
+You use practically every muscle when performing the deadlift, but a few are more activated than others:

-- Lower Back – Deadlifts primarily target the back muscles.
+- Lower Back – Deadlifts primarily target the back.
 The lower back is contracted throughout the exercise, especially at the top of the movement.

 - Legs – Your glutes, hamstrings, and quadriceps all aid in the deadlift execution.
 The legs initiate most of the movement and then transfer the weight more to the back as the movement rises.

-- Core – Your abdominal muscles squeeze to stabilize your spine and keep your back from rounding.
+- Core – Your abdominals squeeze to stabilize your spine and keep yourself from rounding.

 The shoulders, arms, and traps are also used in the deadlift.

-Because the deadlift workout routine involves so many muscles, you’ll build deadlifting strength as you increase your strength in other compound exercises.
+Because the deadlift workout routine involves so many muscles, you’ll build deadlifting strength as you increase your strength in other compound exercises like the bench press and the squat.

 We’ve gone over quite a lot of tips to help you dramatically increase your deadlift, so let’s wrap it all up: